 - 1. "Bike Riders" will proceed out with early bus riders. - i.
 Students are permitted to ride bicycles to school.
-On school grounds, students should walk beside, not ride their bicycles.
-The student must wear a properly fitting and secured bicycle helmet.
+On school grounds, students should walk next to, not ride their bicycles.
+The student must wear a properly fitting and secure bicycle helmet.
 The bike must be secured to the bike rack in front of the school with a locking chain.
 Scooters and skateboards are not allowed. - 2.
-"Walkers" will be escorted by an adult to exit from the APR to meet with an adult listed on the release form completed by parents/guardians at the beginning of each school year or to walk home independently as determined by the parent. - i.
+"Walkers" will be escorted by an adult to exit from the all-purpose room to meet with an adult listed on the release form completed by parents/guardians at the beginning of each school year or to walk home independently as determined by the parent. - i.
 Parents, guardians, and caregivers should not enter the building, but should remain outside in the designated area away from the main entrance to wait for their child(ren). - ii.
 Parents, guardians, and caregivers who are walking should use the sidewalk and parking lot area closest to the bus circle to retrieve your child. -- Do not cross the parking lot near moving vehicles entering and exiting the pick-up circle.
-Use the crosswalk. - 3.
-"Academy" (Academy After School Care program) students will proceed immediately to the multi-purpose room with the walkers and be released to the program. - 4.
-"Bus Riders" - a.
+Use the crosswalk. - iii.
+All dogs must be kept beyond the backstop (See Pets on Property) - 3.
+"Academy" (Academy After School Care program) students will proceed immediately to the all-purpose room with the walkers and be released to the program.

+4. "Bus Riders"

+- a.
 Students riding the "early buses" will proceed through the front doors when called and displayed on the Promethean board in the room. - b.
 All other bus students will line up and dismiss from the bus line up areas.

-Notes: For safety reasons, WRITTEN PERMISSION MUST BE GIVEN FOR anyone not listed on the child's emergency form to pick up the child.
+Notes: For safety reasons, written permission must be given for anyone not listed on the child's emergency form to pick up the child.
 Also, students may not ride any other bus than the one to which they are assigned.

-5. "Car Riders" To facilitate safe drop off and pick-up of students riding in cars, please adhere to the following guidelines established for the safety of students and staff:

-- Place your car tag in the front right of the dashboard, - Enter the parking lot within designated arrival and departure locations. - Do not use the circle designated for school bus traffic to drop off children at any time. - Follow the traffic pattern within the parking lot to the right of the school entrance when dropping off or picking up your child(ren). - Drive slowly in the parking lot for the safety of your child(ren) and others. - Drivers remain in the car while in the pick-up lane. - Drivers should remain alert when driving through the school property (cell phone etiquette). - Drivers should pull up as far as possible next to the curb/sidewalk immediately in front of the school building and let your child out of the car safely on the school side of the car.

-- Passengers should remain in their cars to receive your child(ren). - Cars must be in "park" to load or unload passengers. - Carefully observe traffic in the drop-off area in front of the school prior to pulling out of your position at the curb, and exiting the parking lot. - Respect the STOP sign at the parking lot exit. - Incoming bus traffic goes straight through the intersection and has the right of way. - Cars should stay to the right at the stop sign so cars entering have room to turn and safely enter the lot. - Follow the direction of the volunteer and/or staff on duty at the car drop off/pick up area.
+- 5. "Car Riders" To facilitate safe drop off and pick-up of students riding in cars, please adhere to the following guidelines established for the safety of students and staff: - Place your car tag in the front right of the dashboard. - Enter the parking lot within the designated arrival and departure locations. - Do not use the circle designated for school bus traffic to drop off children at any time. - Follow the traffic pattern within the parking lot to the right of the school entrance when dropping off or picking up your child(ren). - Drive slowly in the parking lot for the safety of your child(ren) and others. - Drivers remain in the car while in the pick-up lane. - Drivers should remain alert when driving through the school property (cell phone etiquette). - Drivers should pull up as far as possible next to the curb/sidewalk immediately in front of the school building. - Drivers should let your child out of the car safely on the school side of the car. - Passengers should remain in their cars to receive their child(ren). - Cars must be in "park" to load or unload passengers. - Carefully observe traffic in the drop-off area in front of the school prior to pulling out of your position at the curb, and exiting the parking lot. - Respect the STOP sign at the parking lot exit. - Incoming bus traffic goes straight through the intersection and has the right of way. - Cars should stay to the right at the stop sign so cars entering have room to turn and safely enter the lot. - Follow the direction of the volunteer and/or staff on duty at the car drop off/pick up area.